 - 1-5 people affected by conflict are estimated to have a mental health condition.

-Ms. Kovacevic shares more statistics from the World Health Organization (WHO).
-Imparting these numbers: ****
+Ms. Kovacevic shares more statistics from her World Bank blog, imparting these numbers:

 - The COVID-19 pandemic has disrupted, or sometimes, halting critical mental health services in 93% of countries worldwide while the demand for mental health services continues to soar.